pixie-io/blog.px.dev/content/blog/k8s-operator/index.md

 The operator can monitor the overall state of the application and apply whatever changes necessary to get the application into a healthy state.
 This is especially beneficial for persistent systems, or applications that need to be highly available.

 NATS is a major dependency of Pixie, and enables most of Pixie’s pod-to-pod communication.
 Occasionally we have seen the NATS instance fail, and require a redeploy to recover.
-The operator can monitor NATS’s status and redeploy when necessary.
+The operator can monitor NATS’s status and redeploy when necessary without any action from the user.

 ### 🔴 Loss of user control